stingerlabs/ember-graph/README.md

 Ember-Graph is a data persistence library for Ember.js with a focus on complex object graphs.

-**Note:** Please keep in mind that at this point in time, Ember-Graph is in a very early stage and definitely has bugs in it.
-We do use it in production for one of our applications, but the application still has a small user base and we aren't exercising Ember-Graph to the fullest extent of its ability yet.
-However, because we are using it for one of our applications, progress is going to come a bit faster than if it were just somebody's side project.

-Also, because I'll be using semantic versioning, the API will not become stable until the 1.0.0 release.
-But since I'm using this in a production app, it's not likely that many major API changes will happen between now and 1.0.0.

 ## Background

 Ember-Graph was born out of necessity.
 Our data model had pushed Ember-Data to its limits and it was quickly becoming a